Meet Our Alumni

 The healthcare industry is constantly changing and growing.
 Finding a way to set yourself up for success in this fluctuating field can seem next to impossible.
-Lucky for Jennifer Keenan, when she started her career in product management, she was referred to Pragmatic Marketing training by colleagues who understood how the certification would make a difference.
+Lucky for Jennifer Keenan, when she started her career in product management, she was referred to Pragmatic Institute training by colleagues who understood how the certification would make a difference.
 She knew “it was important to have a strong foundation in how to think about innovating from a product perspective, given the rapid changes in healthcare.”

 Jennifer is a recent graduate of the University of Oregon’s Executive MBA

 Sarah Miller’s deep understanding of the importance of product marketing has grown from her diverse professional experience, including representing coffee and chocolate buyers in Fair Trade; representing SMEs as part of UBIFrance, the French Trade Commission; researching and testing new products with IAC Media; and much more.